galicae/python-novice/episodes/EC-02-data-frames.md

 dtype: float64
 ```

-## Use comparisons to select data based on value.
+## Use comparisons to select data based on value

 - Comparison is applied element by element.
 - Returns a similarly-shaped dataframe of `True` and `False`.